|Question||Department / Office||Phone|

 H. & S.C.
 1596.857 (d)

 Each child day care facility shall permanently post in a facility location accessible to parents/guardians a written notice, available from the department, of the right to make an inspection pursuant to this section and the prohibition against retaliation, and the right to file a complaint.
+In addition, this notice shall include information stating that the specified registered sex offender database is available to the public via an Internet Web site maintained by the Department of Justice as www.meganslaw.ca.gov.
 The department shall make this written notice available to child day care facility licensees, and shall include on this notice a statement of the right of the parents/guardians to review licensing reports of facility visits and substantiated complaints against the facility on the site of the facility, pursuant to Section 1596.859.

 H. & S.C.
 1596.857 (e)

 Notwithstanding any other provision of this section, the person present who is in charge of a child day care facility may deny access to an adult whose behavior presents a risk to children present in the facility, and may deny access to non-custodial parents/guardians if so requested by the responsible parent/guardian.

 To regulate the possession or use of portable communication devices by students of the district while the students are on campus, attending school-sponsored activities, or while under the supervision and control of school district employees.

 The administration, through adoption of Administrative Regulations implementing this policy, may regulate the possession or use of portable communication devices that operate through the transmission or receipt of radio waves; including, but not limited to, paging and signaling equipment by students of the school district while the students are on campus, while attending school-sponsored activities, or while under the supervision and control of school district employees.